queoGmbH/doctrine-filter/index.md

 }
 ```

+This repository should be used by your entity.
 To perform the query, you can now call the newly added `filter` method.

 ```
 $result = $em->getRepository(MyEntity::class)->filter(new MyFilter(), [